vuejs/v2.vuejs.org/src/v2/guide/conditional.md

 ## `v-if`

 The directive `v-if` is used to conditionally render a block.
-The block will be rendered if the directive's expression returns a truthy value and vice versa.
+The block will only be rendered if the directive's expression returns a truthy value.

 ``` html
 <h1 v-if="awesome">Vue is awesome!</h1>